ccdcoe/CDMCS/Moloch/setup/README.md

 Then simply disable all offliading functions for all interfaces used to capture packets.

 ```
-for face in enp0s3 enp0s8; do
+for iface in enp0s3 enp0s8; do
   ethtool -K $iface tx off sg off gro off gso off lro off tso off
 done
 ```